kato114/ByteChain-Testnet/byte/docs/validators/upgrades/manual.md

 ## 1. Upgrade the Evmos version

 Before upgrading the Evmos version.
-Stop your instance of `geckod` using `Ctrl/Cmd+C`.
+Stop your instance of `byted` using `Ctrl/Cmd+C`.

 Next, upgrade the software to the desired release version.
 Check the Evmos [releases page](https://github.com/evmos/evmos/releases) for details on each release.